lennyleadership/automotive/content.en/docs/11_Engines/Dual_injections.md

 And so a port injection system is a great system in order to keep those deposits very clean.
 Now, I saw a study published SAE in 2011, and it was saying that they were seeing more than ten times greater amounts of these different chemical elements here that we have.

 So we're going to test my chemistry really quick.
-Calcium mo, I believe is the technical term.
-Phosphorus, sulfur I don't know what Mo is.
+Calcium, Mo, Zn, I believe is the technical term.
+Phosphorus, Sulfur I don't know what Mo is.
 I didn't do so hot in chemistry.
 Regardless, they saw ten times increased of these different elements as deposits on the intake valves.

 And so there is a significant difference.
 There are studies showing that direct injection engines tend to have more deposits than port injection engines.
 And there are certainly engines out there which are direct injection which suffer from carbon deposit problems on the intake valves.